How do you figure?

 can be used with or without a figcaption

 .
-However, without a caption, or an alternate means of providing an accessible name (e.g. aria-label
+However, without a caption, or providing the figure

-may not provide much value in conveying its semantics alone.
-In some cases, it may not convey any semantics at all if its given no accessible name.
+attribute), the “figureness” of the content may not be overtly communicated by assistive technology.
+In some cases, AT may not convey any semantics at all if its given no accessible name.

 The figcaption